heinrichhermann/ai-launchkit-local/README.md

 **What Gets Updated:**
 - ✅ AI LaunchKit scripts and configurations
-- ✅ Docker images for all services
+- ✅ Docker images for all services (including custom builds)
+- ✅ n8n base image and custom Dockerfile layers
+- ✅ open-notebook to stable version 1.2.4-single
+- ✅ scriberr to correct CPU/GPU images
 - ✅ Landing page and templates
 - ✅ Documentation

 **What Gets Preserved:**
 - ✅ Your .env configuration (automatically backed up and restored)
-- ✅ All data in Docker volumes
+- ✅ All data in Docker volumes (workflows, databases, uploads)
 - ✅ Service selections and settings
+- ✅ n8n workflows and credentials
+- ✅ All AI models and embeddings

 ---